lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 }
 ```

-If you implemented all of the read status, you can see the unread count on each message.
+If you implement the read status for all messages, you can see the unread count for each of them.

 ![Typing Indicator](img/009_Screenshot.png)